 What does my membership support?

-Membership fees support the Society’s aim of nurturing the life of the soul in the individual through community on the basis of a true knowledge of the spiritual world.
+The financial contributions of membership support the Society’s aim of nurturing the life of the soul in the individual through community on the basis of a true knowledge of the spiritual world.

-Fees go towards supporting the national branch, your local branch or group, Section work, the Arts Fund of the Anthroposophical Society in Australia and other such initiatives.
+Financial contributions go towards supporting the national branch, your local branch or group, Section work, the Arts Fund of the Anthroposophical Society in Australia and other such initiatives.
 Membership also provides financial support towards seminars, exhibitions, performances, lectures, conferences and courses.
 Fees also contribute to the life and membership of the centre of the community, the Goetheanum.

 Part of the membership fee goes towards communications and networking between members and the ASinA, especially through its publications.
 The Society publishes announcements and reports about activities, meetings, conferences, workshops and performances for its members in the national newsletter or in local branch newsletters.